- The Learning Environment

+The Learning Environment**

 The Center for Nursing Research (CNR), which houses a research library and is a repository for information on internal and external sources of funding, including guidelines and application forms.

-A wide range of educational technology to which students have access, including a wide variety of health-care databases, computer assisted instruction, and electronic mail.
+A range of educational technology to which students have access, including a wide variety of health-care databases, computer assisted instruction, and electronic mail.

 The faculty in the undergraduate program are expert practitioners of nursing, all having advanced preparation in their fields of specialization.
 Many have achieved national and international recognition.
 Faculty are actively engaged in research, making significant contributions to nursing science and theory.
 Among the honors that have been awarded to faculty members include the Chancellor's Award for Excellence in Teaching, Fellow of the American Academy of Nursing, and election to office in the American Nurses Association and Sigma Theta Tau International Honor Society of Nursing.
 Many faculty have the distinction of holding certification as expert clinical practitioners awarded by professional associations that promote and recognize only the highest standards of nursing excellence.

-Please visit the Department of Rehabilitation Science website for additional information about our faculty.
+Please visit the School of Nursing directory for additional information about our faculty.